decentraland/rentals-contract/README.md

 ## Listing

-If I wanted to rent my LAND in order to accrue an extra income from it, I could do it with the following steps:
+If I wanted to rent my LAND in order to accrue an extra income from it, I could do so by:

 <a id="authorize-rentals-contract"></a>
-1 - Authorize the Rentals contract to operate LAND
+1 - Authorizing the Rentals contract to operate LAND

-You can do so by calling `approve` with the address of the Rentals contract and the token id of the LAND you want to rent.
+You can do so by calling `approve` on the LAND contract with the address of the Rentals contract and the token id of the LAND you want to rent.

-You can also do it with `setApprovalForAll` with the address of the Rentals contract.
+You can also do it with `setApprovalForAll` on the LAND contract with the address of the Rentals contract.

-The difference between one and the other is that you will need to call `approve` for each individual LAND you want to rent, while with `setApprovalForAll` you only have to do it once and never again.
+The difference between one and the other is that you will need to call `approve` for each individual LAND you want to rent, while with `setApprovalForAll` you only have to do it once for all your assets in the contract.

 2 - Sign the rental conditions